thesamim/TickTickSync/README.md

 You can see the current file's default project in the status bar at the bottom right corner.
 <img src="/attachment/statusBar.png" width="500">

+## Acknowledgements

+This plugin is based on [Ultimate Todoist Sync for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian).
+There have been significant changes due to the difference between TickTick and ToDoist task handling.
+I am grateful for the work that [HeroBlackInk](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian/commits?author=HeroBlackInk "View all commits by HeroBlackInk") put it in to the original plugin.

+The [TickTick api wrapper](https://github.com/thesamim/ticktick-api-lvt) used here is forked from https://github.com/lucasvtiradentes/ticktick-api-lvt.
+Thanks to [Lucas](https://github.com/lucasvtiradentes) for his support.

 ## Disclaimer